Oops and Daisies

 “Mama needs to get this laundry put away before I can play.”

-Or, “I need to put this food away before I get you another snack.” (you get the idea).
-When they (or at least my 4-year-old) realizes that helping me means I’ll play with them sooner, they’re also more likely to offer to help.
+Or, “I need to put this food away before I get you another snack.”
+(You get the idea).
+When they, or at least my 4-year-old, realize that helping me means I’ll play with them sooner, they’re also more likely to offer to help.

 I also have non-negotiable toy pickup times… like they won’t get a book or TV show before bed if they don’t help pick up their rooms.

-All that said, I’m currently looking at my dining room table while I work, and it’s covered in art projects and a few leftover bites of food.
+All that said, I’m currently looking at my living room floor while I work, and it’s covered in toys and art projects.
 My method is far from perfect, and I’m sure I could make it cleaner if I picked up during naptime and quiet time.

-But I love my work-at-home life, and if it means a bit of a mess around?
-And means that I pretty much only clean up when they’re awake?
+I love my work-at-home life, and if it means a bit of a mess around?
 But it also means that they’re helping me more and more with household chores?
 Then I’m okay with all that.

 Don’t want to miss a blog post?
 Be sure to subscribe to Oops & Daisies here!